allansp84/provenance-filtering/README.md

 This software is available under condition of the [AGPL-3.0 Licence](https://github.com/allansp84/provenance-filtering/blob/master/LICENSE).

-Copyright (c) 2015, Allan Pinto, William Robson Schwartz, Helio Pedrini, and Anderson Rocha
+Copyright (c) 2017, A. Pinto and D. Moreira and A. Bharati and J. Brogan and K. Bowyer and P. Flynn and W. Scheirer and A. Rocha